jeevitha-ravikumar30/Projects/README.md

 # 🌐 My Web Development Portfolio

-I have worked on **30+ professional web development projects**, using modern technologies including **React.js, NextJS, Laravel, PHP, WordPress, JavaScript, HTML, CSS, Bootstrap, Tailwind**, and more.
+I have worked on **30+ professional web development projects**, using modern technologies including **React.js, PHP, WordPress, JavaScript, HTML, CSS, Bootstrap, Tailwind**, and more.
 Below is a curated list of some of the projects I’ve developed, designed, or contributed to.

 ---